Passing data to your hookables

 with { form } is a short-hand for with { form: form }, so the key for our FormView in the context data bag will be form.

-Now let's create a Twig template rendering some field from our form, and let's make it a hookable.
+Now let's create a Twig template that renders a field from our form and let's make it a hookable.
+We have 3 possible options to do this :

 index/some_field.html.twig